santacruzAI/MLPhasesOfMatter/README.md

 Paper: arXiv:1605.01735 [cond-mat.str-el]

-Special Thanks to jsr66's repository: https://github.com/jsr66/Machine-Learning-Phases-of-Matter-with-Discriminative-Localization, which implements part of this paper, and inspired our approach to the Metropolis-Hastings simulation, Mr.P Solver's tutorial on simulating the Ising Model in Python: https://www.youtube.com/watch?v=K--1hlv9yv0 which inspired our approach to function formatting.
+Special Thanks to jsr66's repository: https://github.com/jsr66/Machine-Learning-Phases-of-Matter-with-Discriminative-Localization, which implements part of this paper, and inspired our approach to the Metropolis-Hastings simulation and to Mr.P Solver's tutorial on simulating the Ising Model in Python: https://www.youtube.com/watch?v=K--1hlv9yv0 which inspired our approach to function formatting in our data generation process.

+SCAI Tutorial Notebook on Deep Neural Networks in PyTorch: Basis of constructed NN models.

 A particularly helpful resource with respect to the Ising Model was the following: https://stanford.edu/~jeffjar/statmech/intro4.html